Which iPads have real GPS chips?

 A few years ago (~2012), most phones switched over to A-GPS (assisted GPS) which many people incorrectly believe is still an S-GPS (standalone GPS) but it is not (some devices still have S-GPS chips to fail through but it’s not guaranteed).
 Thus making your device dependent on cellular towers instead of S-GPS which needs to connect to 4 real GPS satellites in the sky and due to their slow 50bit/sec data rates (these satellites were first launched back in 1978) can take about 40 seconds to receive enough data to get a location.
 So A-GPS use cellular towers that have already locked their GPS coordinates and use much faster bitrates to triangulate device locations.

 In the end, A-GPS won’t function without cellular service.

 Now WIFI only devices need a faster way to triangulate their location.
-WIFI positioning systems use a database lookup service that analyze the wifi signals around it and send it to a database lookup service.
+WIFI positioning systems use a database lookup service that analyzes the wifi signals around them and sends them to a database lookup service.
 Based on what networks are around you and their relative strengths to each other, it can give estimates of where you are.
 But only if you have a wifi connection to the internet.

 Which iPads have GPS?